sarahohenshelt/sarahohenshelt.github.io/content/blog/2023-08-28-veliko-tarnovo.md

 ![Alt text](/images/travel2/PXL_20230830_070343360.jpg)

-Found a giant scorpian...the weapon not the bug thank god!
+Found a giant scorpion...the weapon not the bug thank god!

 ![Alt text](/images/travel2/PXL_20230830_071327383.jpg)

-Sam was lagging and convinced his buddy Ben to give hima lift.
+Sam was lagging and convinced his buddy Ben to give him a lift.
 A true friend!

 ![Alt text](/images/travel2/PXL_20230830_071641439.jpg)

 It didn't seem much like Sam, so a quick hand to the forehead and it was clear he had a fever.
 I gave him a couple kid Tylenol chewables and we laid in a shady area while the rest went off exploring.
-Modern day medicine is mind bogglingly amazing.
+Modern day medicine is mind boggling amazing.
 In about 20 minutes he was a different kid and we went off searching for the crew.

 ![Alt text](/images/travel2/PXL_20230830_073817590.jpg)